Clifra-Jones/sendIAMAccountNotifications/README.md

 There are also permission json files you can use for granting permission.
 Replace any values inside {} with approriate ones from your organization.

+It is assumed you have a working knowledge of the following:
+PowerShell
+AWS Tools for PowerShell
+AWS IAM
+AWS Lambda
+AWS Secrets Manager
+AWS Key Management System
+AWS Simple Mail Service

 ## Passwords
 Password expiration dates are retrieved from the IAM Credential Report.
-This report is generated on a scheduled basis withing AWN.
+This report is generated on a scheduled basis withing AWS.
 The expiration dates are determined by your password policy in your AWS Accounts.

 Notifications are sent starting 15 days prior to expiration.

 ## Access Keys
-You will store IAM Access Keys in Secrets Manager in a Key Value pair as: AccessKeyID and SecreAccessKey.
+You will store IAM Access Keys in Secrets Manager in a Key Value pair as: AccessKeyID and SecretAccessKey.

 The script will check the age of the keys in IAM and perform the following functions when the keys are at the designated age.